danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-22-backporting-the-new-swiftui-imagerenderer-to-ios13.md

 However, there doesn't seem to be a convenient way to make a type unavailable for a certain upper os version. `if #unavailable(iOS 16)` check doesn't work, since it causes a `"Statements are not allowed at the top level"` warning for types, and there's no `@unavailable` attribute.

 To work around this, [Matt Massicotte]({{page.matt}}) has written a great [post]({{page.matt-article}}), in which he suggests using a `compiler` check instead, which lets us check the version of the Swift compiler.
-Since the native `ImageRenderer` is available in SwiftUI 4 and Xcode 14, we can make our own renderer unavailable in iOS 5.7 and later.
+Since the native `ImageRenderer` is available in SwiftUI 4 and Xcode 14, we can make our own renderer unavailable in Swift 5.7 and later.

 ```swift
 #if os(iOS) && compiler(<5.7)